 - Cut a dent in a center of the upper edge of the ethernet socket, enough for it to clear the screw.
 Insert the socket into its slot.
 Cut excess pins, bend soldered pins into different directions, as shown on the photo.
 Use a bit of hot glue to fix the socket in place.

 - Put an ethernet cable through the lid.
 Bend pins of the ADC board (so they will be parallel to the board) carefully, cut off unused ones.
 Tuck all the wires and the ADS1115 board into the socket and fix with hot glue.
 Route and fix all wires in such a way so nothing will be bending too much or taking any load when you move the stick around.
 Use hot glue to route wires carefully.

 - Put the lid on.
 Use regular, non-reinforced M8 washers (smaller ones), spring washers and nuts to fix the lid.
 Make sure the gimbal still moves freely!

 - Crimp the ethernet cable.
 Connect the gimbal to master controller and check it works and its mechanical center is close to axes center positions in joy.cpl.

-- Put connector nuts and a regular nut onto the lever connector bolt to strengthen it as shown on the picture.
-Tighten firmly!
+- Put a regular nut and then a connector onto the lever connector bolt. of the gimbal

 - Put an M8x60mm bolt into the lever connector part 4.
 Use a reinforced washer and a nut to press-fit the bolt into its socket, then remove them.

-- Put ab M8x30mm bolt into lever connector p3.
-Put a washer onto the bolt.
+- Put ab M8x50mm bolt into lever connector p3.
+Put a washer and a nut onto the bolt.
 Use thread locker on the nut.

 If you haven’t built yourself a B8 flight stick grip and pedals yet, now is a good time to start.